Integrability and tail estimates for Gaussian rough differential equations: Introduction

 The results are relevant to a number of important problems.
-Firstly, they are a necessary ingredient if one wants to extend the work of \cite{HM} and \cite{HP} on the ergodicity of non-Markovian systems.
-Secondly, they are also an important ingredient in a Malliavin calculus proof on the smoothness of the density for RDEs driven by rough Gaussian noise in the elliptic setting.
-Furthermore, it allows one to achieve an analogue of H\"{o}rmander's Theorem on the smoothness of the density for Gaussian RDEs in conjunction with a suitable version of Norris's Lemma (see \cite{N},\cite{Nu06}).
-In this context, we remark that Hu and Tindel \cite{HT} have recently obtained a Norris Lemma for fBm with $H>1/3$ and proved smoothness-of-density results for a class of nilpotent RDEs.
-Hairer and Pillai \cite{H3} have also proved H\"{o}rmander-type theorems for a general class of RDEs; their results are predicated on the assumption that the Jacobian has finite moments of all order.
-Hence, one application of this paper is to use the tail estimate (\ref{tail}) together with the results in \cite{HT} or \cite{H3} to conclude that for $t>0$ the law of $Y_{t}$ (the solution to (\ref{Int-Eq}) ) will, under H\"{o}rmander's condition, have a smooth density w.r.t.
-Lebesgue measure on $ \mathbb{R} ^{e}$ for a rich classes of Gaussian processes $X$ including fBm $H>1/3$ $.$ All of these problems (and many more besides) require, in one way or another, the $L^{q}$ integrability of the Malliavin covariance matrix of the Wiener functional $Y\left( \omega\right) ,$ which is itself expressed in terms of \ the Jacobian.
+First, they are necessary if one wants to extend the work of~\cite{HM} and \cite{HP} on the ergodicity of non-Markovian systems.
+Second, they are an important ingredient in a Malliavin calculus proof on the smoothness of the density for RDEs driven by rough Gaussian noise in the elliptic setting.
+Furthermore, they allow one to achieve an analogue of H\"{o}rmander's theorem for Gaussian RDEs in conjunction with a suitable version of Norris's lemma; see~\cite{N,Nu06}.
+In this context, we remark that Hu and Tindel~\cite{HT} have recently obtained a Norris lemma for fBm with $H>1/3$ and proved smoothness-of-density results for a class of nilpotent RDEs.
+Hairer and Pillai~\cite{H3} have also proved H\"{o}rmander-type theorems for a general class of RDEs; their results are predicated on the assumption that the Jacobian has finite moments of all order.
+Hence, one application of this paper is to use the tail estimate (\ref{tail}) together with the results in~\cite{HT} or~\cite{H3} to conclude that for $t>0$ the law of $Y_{t}$ [the solution to (\ref{Int-Eq})] will, under H\"{o}rmander's condition, have a smooth density w.r.t.
+Lebesgue measure on $\mathbb{R} ^{e}$, for a rich classes of Gaussian processes $X$ which includes fBm $H>1/3$.
+All of these problems (and many more besides) require the existence of high-order moments of the Malliavin covariance matrix of $Y_{t} ( \omega ),$ which is itself expressed in terms of the Jacobian.

-The techniques developed in this paper are relevant to the study of more general RDEs and not just the one solved by the Jacobian.
-For example, the deterministic estimates we derive can also be obtained in \ the following cases (cf. Friz, Victoir \cite{FV}):
+The techniques developed in this paper are relevant to the study of more general RDEs, and not just the one solved by the Jacobian.
+Our estimates can be applied to any random variable that can be controlled in terms of $N_{\alpha,p,I} ( \mathbf{\cdot} ) $, which is a ``greedy'' approximation of the local $p$-variation we will introduce later.
+Similar deterministic estimates we derive can also be obtained in the following cases (cf. Friz, Victoir~\cite{FV}):